pier8software/pier8software.co.uk/content/Consultancy.md

 ## About Me

-Richard Tasker is an independent software developer with over 12 years of professional experience building web applications for the cloud.
+Richard Tasker is an independent software developer with over a decade of professional experience building web applications for the cloud.

 He has written software for a variety of business domains such as accounting, print management, trading, distribution, quality assurance &amp; certification.